ArmyaAli/Mushroom_Bot/README.md

       - !ud *query* -> Search urbandictionary.com
       - !random -> grabs a random image off of flickr
       - !random *search_token* -> grabs a random image off of flickr related to the search_token
-  - Music Player
+  - Music Player (IN PROGRESS -> MIGRATING AWAY FROM USING discord-music-player library used in my previous bot and writing my own youtube scraper with a spotify playlist scraper...)
       - !play *songname* -> Plays a song!
+(PARTIALLY IMPLEMENTED)
       - !queue -> returns all the songs in the queue listed out for you!
+(NOT WORKING)
-      - !resume/pause -> plays/resumes the currently playing song
+      - !resume/pause -> plays/resumes the currently playing song (NOT WORKING)
-      - !skip -> skips the current song in the queue
+      - !skip -> skips the current song in the queue (NOT WOKRING)
-      - !stop -> Stops playing the song and exits the voice channel
+      - !stop -> Stops playing the song and exits the voice channel (NOT WORKING)
   - Admin
       - !kick @member -> kicks the server member if the author has the correct permissions
       - !clear N -> deletes N number of messages up to a 100